jennaodell13/jennaodell13.github.io/README.md

 **Lehigh Enrollment** This is an infographic based on the Fall 2021 enrollment data at Lehigh University.
 Here is my [project](https://www.canva.com/design/DAFM98UGgnM/ExkPVbcchPCNqgtawUqFwg/view?utm_content=DAFM98UGgnM&utm_campaign=designshare&utm_medium=link&utm_source=homepage_design_menu)
+Here is the link to the [Fall 2021 enrollment data](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2021.pdf) that I used for my infographic